If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 Planting repellent plants around your rosebushes is an easy, natural way to deter aphids.
 The strong scent of plants like catnip, lavender, basil, thyme, or rosemary will confuse and repel aphids on rose bushes.

 You can also try interplanting nasturtiums, petunias, or marigolds with your roses.
-Their bright colors will attract beneficial insects like lacewings and ladybugs that prey on aphids.
+Their bright colors attract beneficial insects like lacewings and ladybugs that prey on aphids.

 12. Trap Plants